 OK!
 So, let’s jump right in and see what’s happened in the month that has most proximately gone by!

 Sirius XM Radio, Inc. v.
 Hegar, No. No. 20-0462 (Tex.
 Mar.
 25, 2022)—The Texas Supreme Court held that the location where services are performed for purposes of franchise tax apportionment is the place where the taxpayer’s “personnel or equipment is physically doing useful work for the customer.”
 [But what about non-useful work?
 Why doesn’t anyone ever think about that?]
 In addition, the Court held that the service that Sirius was performing was the production of content primarily outside of the state rather than the “decryption of radio sets in Texas” alleged by the Comptroller.
-[See here for a more in-depth scoop.]
+[See our previous Insights post here for a more in-depth scoop.]

 Rules 3.282 (Auditing Taxpayer Records), 3.385 (Resale Certificates; Sales for Resale), and 3.287 (Exemption Certificates)—The Comptroller is amending these rules as a result of S.B.
 296, 87th Leg., R.S.
 (2021), which extended the period for submitting resale and exemption certificates after a petition for redetermination had been file from 60 days to 90 days.
 [Which, yeah, cool, but why even have a cutoff for submitting certificates?]